NickSily/Project3-Course-Scheduler/readme.md

 # CSE Gator Planer

-</sub> This program works with students to help them create the most optimal schedule for students
+</sub> This program works with students to help them create the most optimal schedule

 <sub> * for CSE major only *